aweller/CancerPipeline/README.md

 ##Input

 The pipeline expects all unfiltered input vcf to be located in one folder.

+    .
+    └── root
+        └── vcfs_raw

 Per pipeline run, it will then create an output folder for the filtered and annotated vcfs and an output folder for the functional analysis tools.

+    .
+    └── root
+        ├── analysis_mypipeline
+        │   ├── input
+        │   └── output
+        ├── vcfs_mypipeline
+        └── vcfs_raw

-File locations and settings per pipeline are saved as a Python dictionary in **CancerPipelineConfig.py**.
+File locations and settings per pipeline are saved into a regular text file in Python configuration format (see below).
-This file contains a Python dictionary for each pipeline.
+The file contains information on each pipeline that was run, serving both as a config file for the current runs and a log file for past runs.

 **Location settings**